Your kidneys help maintain your overall health including cleaning waste and extra fluid from your blood. Your kidneys also:

 CKD often has no symptoms until it is very far along.
 The only way to be sure how well your kidneys are working is to get tested.
 There are three simple tests to check for kidney disease:

 - Blood pressure: This test tells your health care provider how hard your heart is working to pump your blood.
 Normal blood pressure is 120/80.
-A blood pressure of 140/90 or higher is called high blood pressure.
-If you have diabetes or kidney disease a target of less than 130/80 is recommended.
+A blood pressure of 140/90 or higher is called hypertension.
 High blood pressure is the second leading cause of kidney failure.
+(Diabetes is the leading cause of kidney failure.)

 - Urinalysis: A urinalysis is a test that checks a sample of your urine for protein or blood which may be a sign of kidney disease.
 Another test called the albumin to creatinine ratio is good for people with diabetes, high blood pressure or a family history of kidney disease.